pji/charex/README.rst

 What Version of Unicode Does This Support?
 ==========================================
 Parts of `charex` rely on `unicodedata` in the Python Standard Library.
-This limits :mod:`charex` to supporting the version supported by the version of Python you are running.
+This limits `charex` to supporting the version supported by the version of Python you are running.
 There may be a bit of a lag as new Python versions are released, but as of this release of `charex` it supports: